jpniederer/Dev-eryday/_posts/2018-11-11-Weekly-Update-November-5-11.markdown

 ## On the Next...

 The major goal for the upcoming week is to make progress on IdeaListz.
 I'm hoping to tie together a lot of the major functionality.
 I've got the user creation and maintenance flows 95% complete and I'm starting to get into the actual meat of the application.
-I can create new lists and ideas now but I havne't styled the forms at all.
+I can create new lists and ideas now but I haven't styled the forms at all.
 The biggest piece of the application will be organizing the data in a way that makes people want to participate in the site.
-I'm going to work finding the right design and bringing the system together as both a Idealist (the people creating lists) and a reader.
+I'm going to work finding the right design and bringing the system together as both an Idealist (the people creating lists) and a reader.

 [dw]: https://www.amazon.com/Do-Work-Steven-Pressfield-ebook/dp/B00NK0MJBK/
 [njs]: https://nextjs.org/